 Welcome back to our ongoing series for Conquest: The Last Argument of Kings.
 Today we sit down and look at playing through your first game with any of the factions, giving an overview of game mechanics and what you can expect.
-At time of writing the rules set is Version 1.5.1.
+This article has been updated since it’s original posting to be accurate for the game’s 2nd edition.

 Putting your army together